FCLC/Multi-Plexer/README.md

  ### Software:
  1. Host
-  a.
-OS for server- debian based
+  1. OS for server- debian based
-  b.
-Unicorn Transcoder or Kuber Plex
+  2. Unicorn Transcoder or Kuber Plex
-  c.
-NFS share (Data itself is accessed over the network on my nas, ZFS and so on)
+  3. NFS share (Data itself is accessed over the network on my nas, ZFS and so on)
-  d.
-Custom capture scrip to modify arguments sent from PMS to transcoder
+  4. Custom capture scrip to modify arguments sent from PMS to transcoder
-  e.
-Plex Media Server
+  5. Plex Media Server
-  f.
-Load balancer
+  6. Load balancer

  2. Jetson (aka transcoder node)
-  a.
-Jetpack (4.3?)
+  1. Jetpack (4.3?)
-  b. client side of UT or KP from 1.b
+  2. client side of UT or KP from 1.b
-  c. custom ffmpeg build
+  3. custom ffmpeg build
-   i.
-Personal cuda patch (should upstream to newest branch once I'm done) for tonemapping. currently reihard, but will change to eotf 2390 eventually ii.
-Jcover90 ffmpeg patch to enable the use of the transcode blocks iii. nvidia build of ffmpeg to enable decoding and vf_scale_cuda
+   1. Personal cuda patch (should upstream to newest branch once I'm done) for tonemapping. currently reihard, but will change to eotf 2390 eventually
+   2. Jcover90 ffmpeg patch to enable the use of the transcode blocks
+   3. nvidia build of ffmpeg to enable decoding and vf_scale_cuda
-  d. client side of load balancer from 1.f
+  4. client side of load balancer from 1.f
-  e. (things I forgot will go here)
+  5. (things I forgot will go here)

 ## How do I plan to architect this?